MortonArb-ForestEcology/Tree_Distribution_Database/README.md

   Notes: In some cases, two different species may occur at the same coordinate, so it is important to consider each subset of coordinates by species before removing any points.

-## 3.add_climate_predictors_to_occurrence_df
+## 3.add_climate_predictors_to_occurrence_df by Elizabeth--script works, but may change to fit needs of model
-  Purpose: Add columns for climatic data to the occurrences compiled for our species
+  Purpose: Add columns for climatic data to the large dataset of occurrences compiled for our species.
+Also, add these columns with climate data to the absence dataset.

   Input: occurrence_compiled_dec2_unique_countyDupRemoved.csv
-         fia_absence_compiled_first12.csv
-         fia_absence_compiled_thirteenth.csv
+         fia_absence_compiled.csv
          climate rasterLayers from PRISM
          (30-year normals for annual precipitation, mean annual temperature, maximum annual temperature, minimum annual temperature) Additional rasterLayers can be added without much difficulty.
+         Found in folder in-use_occurrence_compiled/ and PRISM data on server in /home/data/PRISM/

+  Output: occur_prism.csv
-  Output: updated csv with species occurrence data and climate data for those areas
+          (updated csv with both species occurrence data and climate data for those coordinates) absent_prism.csv
+          (both will be placed in the in-use_occurrence_compiled folder in the Google Drive) Found in folder in-use_occurrence_compiled/

-  Packages: dplyr, raster, rgdal, sp
+  Packages: dplyr, raster, rgdal, sp, plyr

-  Functions: extract_PRISM (This single function will extract the appropriate climatic statistics from each layer of interest and append it to the existing data frame)
+  Functions: extract_PRISM (This single function will extract the appropriate climatic statistics from each layer of interest.
+After running it, a separate step is needed to append it to the existing data frame)

-## 4.extract_species_from_raw_df
+## 4.extract_species_from_raw_df by Elizabeth--script works, but may change to fit needs of model
   Purpose: Subset by species from large occurrence pool first and then at different spatial scales second
   *THIS will likely be revised; some of this now covered with removal of duplicates*

-  Input: large occurrence csv from step 2

-  Output: several smaller csvs, depending on preference of modeller
+  Input: occurrence_compiled_dec2_unique_countyDupRemoved.csv (The the script is currently set up to read this file, but
+         this excludes any climatic values added in new columns in step 3.)
+         Found in folder in-use_occurrence_compiled/

+  Output: shapefiles of occurrences for all species of interest and of absences for the species listed in FIA
+          occurrence shapefiles: "Quercus_(species epithet)"
+          absence shapefiles:    "(species epithet)_ absence"
+          Found in folder in-use_occurrence_compiled/species_shapefiles

   Packages: dplyr

-  Functions: extract_county_one ()
-             extract_localized_two ()
-             write_loc2_csv ()

-  Notes: 1) Subsetting by species is made especially easy with the use of the species_no code.
-  2) Subsetting can be done further at three different levels of spatial scale.
-  ONE: county level--this large-scale picture is useful for mapping an upper limit of a species distribution.
-A comparison between this map and a federal species occurrence by county map, from USDA plants, BONAP or NatureServe, can quickly highlight where occurrence points may have been mistaken.
-Some occurence data lack coordinates, but include county.
-  TWO: locality level--this subset removes occurrences that are only specified to the county level and includes all occurrence labeled with coordinates, including those found using GeoReference in step 2.
-  THREE: revised locality level--this subset starts with the subset from level two and further edits out points in which we have a lower confidence.
-For example, some coordinates that are given are associated with certain issues in the 'issue' column which may indicate an error.
-  It is recommended to use this subset of occurrences for the final model.
+  Functions: create_species_shp (input the species name and make a shapefile of all occurrences in a dataset)
+             create_absence_shp (the absences needed a slightly different function to input the species name and make a shapefile of all coordinates in which a species was absent because the coordinates were set up slightly differently--they hadn't undergone the same round of edits as the occurrence data.)

+  Notes: 1) One of the species, Quercus graciliformis, underwent a slightly different process to make the
+        shapefile because it needed to be grouped with Quercus canbyi.
+2) The occurrence shapefiles can be made fairly quickly, but the absence shapefiles can take up to an hour each.
+3) Remember that absence data is only available for species surveyed by FIA.

 ## Compile_occurrencePt_datasets.R
    Purpose: outdated version of step 2?

+## PRIMS_unzip_daily.sh
+   Purpose: early version of script 0?

 ## extract_ITRDB.R
    Purpose: loop example from Shannon, consider removing to sagebrush folder